ChrisCalderon/PyShapes/README.md

 - [ ] Rewrite '''make_cube''' so that it returns a list like the one expected '''draw_cube'''
 - [ ] Implement a function like make_cube, but for tetrahedrons instead.
 - [ ] Perspective projection onto an arbitrary plane, [more info here](http://www.ecse.rpi.edu/~wrf/Research/Short_Notes/homogeneous.html) and [here](http://tutorial.math.lamar.edu/Classes/CalcII/EqnsOfPlanes.aspx).
+  - [ ] Fix perspective projection to work with a camera orientation vector.

 If you can think of any other features that would be cool just let me know!